 Design and Specifications

-First struck in 1989, the Vienna Philharmonic coin is the only European legal tender gold coin produced on a large scale, and it is the only regularly issued bullion coin denominated in euros.
-It is also to our knowledge the only gold coin to ever have been featured on the side of an airplane...as seen here on an Austrian Airlines Airbus A340.
+First struck in 1989, the Vienna Philharmonic coin is the only European legal tender gold coin produced on a large scale and the only regularly issued bullion coin denominated in euros.

 The Vienna Philharmonic is pure gold, with a fineness of .9999 or 24 karats, and is the largest diameter one-ounce pure gold coin in the world.

-Each Vienna Philharmonic coin features imagery of the cultural pride of Austria, the Vienna Philharmonic Orchestra.
+Each Vienna Philharmonic coin masterfully depicts the cultural pride of Austria, the Vienna Philharmonic Orchestra.
 The obverse side of the coin is stamped with the name of the orchestra in German, and features a montage of instruments, including a string bass, cellos, violins, a bassoon, harp and Viennese horn, representing Austria's rich musical and cultural heritage.

 Gold Vienna Philharmonic coins are available from Monex in the following three sizes and denominations: